rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 The receiving program starts a consumer that attaches at the beginning of the stream (`OffsetSpecification.first()`).
 It uses variables to output the offsets of the first and last received messages at the end of the program.

-The consumer stops when it receives the poison message: it assigns the offset to a variable, closes the consumer, and decrement the latch count.
+The consumer stops when it receives the marker message: it assigns the offset to a variable, closes the consumer, and decrement the latch count.
 Like for the sender, the `CountDownLatch` tells the program when to move on when the consumer is done with his job.

 ```java